Job Management

 -

-From the Today drop-down list, select the relevant date.
+From the Today drop-down list on the Search toolbar, select the relevant date.

 -

-In the job search field, type the name of the job, file name, or job run ID
+In the job search field, type the job name, filename, or run ID

 -